AbdullahAli2005/Data-Structures-and-Algorithms-in-Dart/Linked List/README.md

-# Singly and Circular Linked Lists in Dart
+# Singly, Circular and Doubly Linked Lists in Dart

 ## Overview
-This folder contains Dart implementations of linked list data structures, including Singly Linked Lists (SLL) and Circular Linked Lists (CLL).
+This folder contains Dart implementations of linked list data structures, including Singly Linked Lists (SLL),Circular Linked Lists (CLL) and Doubly Linked List(DLL).
 The implementations focus on fundamental operations such as traversal, insertion, and deletion.

 ---